Manual

 It is recommended to use this app on a desktop/laptop instead of on mobile.

-The app has been tested on recent versions of Google Chrome, Safari and Microsoft Edge.
+The app has been tested on recent versions of Google Chrome and and Microsoft Edge.
 Internet Explorer is not fully compatible.
-Since this is a client-side app (It is run entirely by your browser, no data is sent back the server for processing !), some essential functions may not work if your browser hasn't been updated for a long while, or your device places many restrictions on it.
+Since this is a client-side app (It is run entirely by your browser, no data is sent back the server for processing!), some essential functions may not work if your browser hasn't been updated for a long while, or your device places many restrictions on it.
 Javascript must be enabled for this site.

 This site does not use any cookies.